 Design multiple pin variations per post

-Creating multiple pin designs for each blog post extends content reach.
-Pinterest encourages this practice, stating: “It’s okay to have multiple Pins that land on the same destination.
-In fact, it’s good to save a variety of images that appeal to different types of people”.
+Creating multiple Pinterest pin designs for each blog post extends content reach.
+Pinterest for Blogging encourages this approach, stating: “It’s okay to have multiple Pins that land on the same destination.
+In fact, it’s good to save a variety of images that appeal to different types of people.”

-Each variation should target different audiences or highlight various aspects of your content.
+Each variation should target different Pinterest audiences or highlight different aspects of your content.
 For example:

 • Different headlines appealing to distinct reader segments